stianjsu/messeption/messeption/readme.md

 </div>

 # Saving userdata
-## Document metaphor / Autosaving?
+## Autosaving

-We automaticly save the state of the app if the user changes some of the data.
-For instance: creates a new post or likes a post.
+We automaticly save the state of the app whenever the user changes some of the data.
+For instance: creating or liking a post.
+This is because the user does not need to manually decide when the state should be saved.
+The saved state should always be up to date with current state.

-So the user does not manually save a file or a document.
-There is no metaphor to the desktop.
+Manual saving could be used for saving posts as drafts.
+This would be useful if the user does not want to post their post right away.
+This functionality has however not been prioritized.

 ## File format

 ### Gson